aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 ## What is AWS Network Firewall?

-AWS Network Firewall is a managed service that makes it easy to deploy essential network protections for all of your [Amazon Virtual Private Clouds (VPCs)](https://aws.amazon.com/vpc/).
-It can filter traffic at the perimeter of your VPC, including filtering traffic going to and coming from an internet gateway, NAT gateway, over VPN, or AWS Direct Connect.
+AWS Network Firewall is a managed service that makes it easy to deploy essential L3-L7 deep packet inspection protections for all of your [Amazon Virtual Private Clouds (VPCs)](https://aws.amazon.com/vpc/).
+It can filter traffic at the subnet level of your VPC, including filtering traffic going to and coming from an internet gateway, NAT gateway, over VPN, or AWS Direct Connect.

 ## What are the benefits of enabling AWS Network Firewall?